International students in the United States: Chinese students in the United States

 The first student from China to graduate from an American university was Yung Wing.
 He graduated from Yale University and helped set up the Chinese Educational Mission.

 As part of efforts to normalize relations with China, President Jimmy Carter allowed Chinese students and academics unlimited access to the American higher education system, provided that the costs were not paid by the United States.
 The approach to educational exchange was different to the one America had with the Soviet Union where "the principle of one equivalent scholar/researcher from the USSR for one equivalent American scholar/researcher reigned."

 Many students carry on the purpose of acquiring higher and better education in American universities.
 Chinese students prefer to study in the US because US education focuses on quality education instead of quantity education followed by Chinese system.
 According to Kun and David (2010), "Traditional Chinese culture places well-educated scholars in the highest social rank.
 Academic achievement is also an honour to the family.
 Dedication to scholarship becomes not only a personal goal but also a culture goal for Chinese international students."
 Students from wealthy and middle-class families can fund their education and bear the expense of visa and education in the US.
 According to a survey report by American education technology company Terra Dotta, 58% of students explicitly stated that they chose to study in the U.S. primarily because of the outstanding reputation of U.S. universities.
 48% of students were attracted by the curriculum programs offered by U.S. universities, with courses covering a wide range of fields.
 In addition, 45% of students were attracted by the job prospects in the United States.

 Between 2009–2010 and 2023–2024, China was the largest single origin of foreign students until it was overtaken by India.
 From 2000 to 2019, the number of Chinese students studying in the United States increased from 59,939 students to 369,548 (which was 33.7% of the total international students studying in the United States in 2019).
 However, due to geopolitical tensions, those numbers have been declining since 2019, falling from 372,532 in 2019–2020 to 265,919 in 2024–2025.

 In May 2025, United States Secretary of State Marco Rubio announced the U.S. government would "aggressively revoke visas for Chinese students, including those with connections to the Chinese Communist Party or studying in critical fields".
 He also announced the U.S. would increase scrutiny of all future visa applications from China and Hong Kong.
+According to an analysis by The Washington Post in 2026, student visa issues to Chinese citizens dropped sharply in the first eight months of 2025.